-His mother died in 1898 prompting his older sister to move back home to look after her father and their sister Amy who was still at school when the census was taken in 1901.
-Their brothers had left home by then.
+His mother died in 1898 prompting his older sister to move back home to look after her father and sister Amy who was still at school when the census was taken in 1901.
+The older brothers had left home by then.
 Thomas was listed as a quarryman suggesting he was just a labourer and wasn’t serving a full apprenticeship as a mason with his father or someone else.

 The next few years appear to have been taken up by the more enjoyable business of courtship rather than politics and in the first three months of 1905 Tom married Sarah Jane Pickersgill.
 Born in 1880 she was a little older than him, the eldest daughter of miner George Pickersgill.
 Sarah Jane was pregnant and their first son, Cyril Benjamin Killingbeck, was born on 4 June 1905.
 He was baptised at the Wesleyan chapel in Oulton.